Sled dog: Russia

 A 2017 study showed that 9,000 years ago, the domestic dog was present at what is now Zhokhov Island, northeastern Siberia, which at that time was connected to the mainland.
 The dogs were selectively bred as either sled dogs or hunting dogs, implying that a sled dog standard and a hunting dog standard co-existed.
 The optimal maximum size for a sled dog is 20–25 kg based on thermo-regulation, and the ancient sled dogs were between 16 and 25 kg.
 The same standard has been found in the remains of sled dogs from this region 2,000 years ago and in the modern Siberian Husky breed standard.
 Other dogs were more massive at 30 kg and appear to be dogs that had been crossed with wolves and used for polar bear hunting.
-At death, the heads of the dogs had been carefully separated from their bodies by humans and was thought to be for ceremonial reasons.
+At death, the heads of the dogs had been carefully separated from their bodies by humans.
+Anthropologists speculated that this might have been for ceremonial reasons.

 The Kungur Chronicle and the Remezov Chronicle, created at the end of the 16th century and 1703 respectively, tells about the people living along Siberian rivers, whose primary means of transport was riding on reindeer or dogs.
-In these documents, the rivers Olenyok, Yana, Indigirka and Kolyma were called “dog rivers”, as they were rich in fish for the dogs to eat.
-Rivers with no fish or not enough to feed the dogs were called "deer rivers", as reindeer where then used for transportation.
+In these documents, the rivers Olenyok, Yana, Indigirka and Kolyma were called "dog rivers", as they were rich in fish for the dogs to eat.
+Rivers with no fish or not enough to feed the dogs were called "deer rivers," as reindeer were then used for transportation.